Cambricon/CNStream/README.md

 # Cambricon CNStream #

 CNStream is a streaming framework with plug-ins.
-It is used to connect other modules, includes basic functionality, libraries, and essential elements.
+It is used to connect other modules, includes basic functionalities, libraries, and essential elements.

-CNStream provides following plug-in modules:
+CNStream provides the following plug-in modules:

 - source: Supports RTSP, video file, and images（H.264, H.265, and JPEG decoding.）
 - inference: MLU-based inference accelerator for detection and classification.
 - osd (On-screen display): Module for highlighting objects and text overlay.
 - encode: Encodes on CPU.
-- display: Display the video on screen
+- display: Display the video on screen.
-- tracker: Multi object tracking
+- tracker: Multi-object tracking.

 ## **Cambricon Dependencies** ##

-You can find the cambricon dependencies, including headers and libraries, in the MLU directory.
+You can find Cambricon dependencies, including headers and libraries in the MLU directory.

 ### Quick Start ###

-This section introduces how to quickly build instructions on CNStream and how to develop your own applications based on CNStream. **We strongly recommend you to excute `pre_required_helper.sh` to prepare the environment.** If not, please follow below commands.
+This section introduces how to quickly build instructions on CNStream and how to develop your own applications based on CNStream. **We strongly recommend you execute ``pre_required_helper.sh`` to prepare for the environment.** If not, please follow the commands below.

 #### **Required environments** ####